oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 Oppia has applied to participate in [Google Summer of Code 2021](https://summerofcode.withgoogle.com/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months, while being paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

+In order to receive updates about GSoC at Oppia please subscribe to [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce).

 You might be interested in our GSoC info pages from previous years: [2020](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020),  [2019](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019), [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 Also, please note that acceptance into GSoC isn't a prerequisite for becoming an Oppia contributor.
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!
 You can get started by following the instructions [here](https://github.com/oppia/oppia/wiki).